ykwong2002/MuseMap/README.md

 ## Acknowledgments

 - Special thanks to music theory educators and resources that informed our knowledge graph
-- The Neo4j and OpenAI communities for their excellent tools and documentation
+- The Neo4j community for their excellent tools and documentation